 Many readers have recommended Little Elm to us recently, so we were pleased when they reached the top of our “restaurants we need to try” list, and we booked a table to meet some friends there.

-The location isn’t the best – Little Elm is sort hidden away, upstairs in Centro Comercial La Peñita, just off The Strip, and right next door to The Music Hall Tavern.
+The location isn’t the best – Little Elm is a little hidden away, upstairs in Centro Comercial La Peñita, just off The Strip, and right next door to The Music Hall Tavern.
 It’s quite spacious and airy, with good air conditioning, and the decor is classy.

 Although it was our first visit, we were greeted like long lost friends and encouraged to enjoy a drink while we waited for our friends.
 Once they’d arrived and also ordered a pre dinner drink, the various specials were explained to us.